 Responsibility for such tragic events varies from situation to situation, and only a detailed investigation can reveal whether the student deaths were the result of unfortunate accidents or neglect on the part of teachers or school districts.
-Guidelines are typically provided to ensure the safety of students when they are taken off school grounds, as exemplified on the Maryland School Improvement website.
+Guidelines are typically provided to ensure students' safety when taken off school grounds, as exemplified on the Maryland School Improvement website.
 Guidelines might include:

 - Approval by the school principal and signed permission slips from parents

-- Consideration of factors that might affect safety of the proposed trip
+- Consideration of factors that might affect the safety of the proposed trip

 - Establishment of rules for safe student conduct

-- Full survey of site, including conditions that could cause injuries to students
+- A full survey of the site, including conditions that could cause injuries to students

 - Establishment of precautionary measures, particularly around bodies of water, potentially harmful plants or animals, or possibly dangerous chemicals

-When proper measures are taken, both in the preparation process and on the actual day of the trip, most incidents can be prevented.
-Unfortunately, these tragic situations make it painfully clear that even with the best of intentions, school trips are not always the safe havens parents, teachers and students assume them to be.
+Most incidents can be prevented when proper measures are taken, both in the preparation process and on the actual day of the trip.
+Unfortunately, these tragic situations make it painfully clear that even with the best of intentions, school trips are not always the safe havens parents, teachers, and students assume them to be.